Call Western Building Consultants Today

 Modern house extension, connection to outdoors, kitchen space, architect, Bath

 10 – Beauty and practicality in balance: when thinking about a home extension or altering a property always consider the functionality of the space, product designers say balance form and function, the same is true for houses.
 Sometimes beautiful spaces are impractical.
 To get around this design in flexibility, for instance sliding partitions can turn an open plan space more cellular when required.
 Think about thermal comfort and the surroundings lots of glass can look stunning but overheat in summer and be cold in winter if not detailed correctly.
-Also think about what the resale implications are especially if a quirky design is what you want.
-My top list of things that people always ask us for include- secondary bathrooms/en-suites, utility rooms and open plan living/kitchen garden spaces.
+Also, think about what the resale implications are especially if a quirky design is what you want.
+My top list of things that people always ask us for includes- secondary bathrooms/en-suites, utility rooms and open-plan living/kitchen garden spaces.

 Please do get in contact with us if you have purchased a new house or if you are thinking about purchasing one to see how we can help.